SubhadityaMukherjee/DLPapers/README.md

 - This repository contains implementations of various Deep learning papers
 - Models have been trained for a little time and will give better results if trained more.
 The focus was more on understanding rather than results
 - An index of papers implemented along with the citations and URLs are as follows
-> Note: Code in PyTorch
+> Note: Codes in Pytorch

 ## INDEX